The tree of happiness flowers and fruits most abundantly for the creative man

 The Kingdom of God is inclusive, not exclusive.

-Like the plucked string of a guitar – the whole of nature resonates with the presence of God.
+Like the plucked strings of a harp – the whole of nature resonates with the presence of God.

 Religiosity and self-righteousness are the harrowed soils that grow the pernicious weeds of a judgemental and ungracious spirit.